 Working in the UAE

 Many expats move to the UAE for work.
-The working week runs Sunday to Thursday to observe the Muslim holy day of Friday.
+The working week runs Monday to Friday.

 It’s typical to work 8 hours a day, but some businesses may extend this to 9 hours a day.